MicrosoftDocs/bot-docs/articles/bot-design-user-experience.md

 ## Rich user controls

-**Rich user controls** are well-known UI controls such as buttons, images, carousels, and menus that the bot presents to the user and the user engages with to communicate choice and intent.
+**Rich user controls** are common UI controls such as buttons, images, carousels, and menus that the bot presents to the user and the user engages with to communicate choice and intent.
-A bot can use a collection of UI controls (sometimes referred to as "cards"), to mimic an app or can even run embedded within an app.
+A bot can use a collection of UI controls to mimic an app or can even run embedded within an app.
 When a bot is embedded within an app or website, it can represent virtually any UI control by leveraging the capabilities of the app that is hosting it.

 For decades, application and website developers have relied on UI controls to enable users to interact with their applications.